 Yes.
 Purchasing or possessing marijuana products available in state dispensaries remains illegal at the federal level, although a number of states are working to facilitate research on the therapeutic benefits of marijuana and its constituent cannabinoids, and some have allocated funding from tax revenue for research.
-UM’s program is the only federally legal marijuana growing operation, and it provides materials for research that meet the legal and safety requirements of both DEA and FDA.
+UM’s program provides materials for research that meet the legal and safety requirements of both DEA and FDA.
 Marijuana intended for scientific research must be standardized and meet certain quality requirements, which UM can guarantee based on its growing processes and adherence to the FDA’s Good Manufacturing Processes.
-Because institutions that participate in state-sanctioned medical marijuana programs are at risk of federal intervention, they may not qualify for federal research funding.

 Can UM analyze an external researcher's marijuana samples?